-Recording audio and video separately in film production is a common practise.
+Recording audio and video separately in film production is a common practice.
 When it comes to syncing the two, it can feel a little overwhelming, but fear not; we are here to show you how to sync audio in Premiere Pro with ease and precision.

 Let’s check out the three ways in which you can sync audio in Premiere Pro below.